-The Warne Transmission Line is a 2.95-mile-long, single-circuit, 220-kV transmission line that connects the Warne Switchyard to SCE's Pardee-Pastoria transmission line (Figure 3.1-7).
+The Warne Transmission Line is a 2.95-mile-long, single-circuit, 220-kV transmission line constituting the portion of SCE's Pardee-Pastoria-Warne Transmission line that connects with the Warne Switchyard (Figure 3.1-7).
 The line is built on steel lattice towers along a 150-foot-wide right-of-way.
 The line is owned and operated by SCE.
-SCE's transmission line segment has never been a Project work and was included in the original Project license in error - an inaccuracy that has been perpetuated through the term of the current license.
+SCE's transmission line segment has never been a Project work or included within the existing Project boundary, and was included in the original Project license in error - an inaccuracy that has been perpetuated through the term of the current license.
 See Section 5.3 of this Exhibit A for additional information.